Have You Tried Nut and Seed Bread Yet?

 - Oil a bread pan with avocado oil and set aside.

 - Grind sunflower and pumpkin seeds in the food processor until finely ground.
 Mix seeds with almond meal, coconut flour, arrowroot powder, baking soda, and salt until well combined.

-- I prefer mine toasted with nut butter, avocado and Herbamare, organic butter or ghee, hummus or any other spreads or toppings you desire.
+- Eat as is or toast it and top with your favorite nut butter, avocado and sea salt, organic butter or ghee, hummus, or any other spreads or toppings you desire.
 Enjoy!